-This proverbial lightning strike is the act of a candidate being hired, and it requires timing, patience, organization, and lots and lots of skill.
-The candidate pipeline is perpetually updated with new applicants with a diverse array of skills.
-The client pipeline, which supplies open positions, is also constantly rotating with different skill requirements, salary ranges, and so on.
+New applicants with a diverse array of skills continually enter the candidate pipeline.
+Meanwhile, the client pipeline, which supplies open positions, also constantly rotates with different skill requirements, salary ranges, and so on.

 Recruiters use a ton of different tools to keep track of their various pipelines.
 One of the biggest ones, however, is CRMs.
 As a functional SQL database designed for keeping track of many moving parts and data points, CRMs have enough versatility to be a good one-size-fits-all solution for recruitment as a whole.

-In order to have a steady stream of open positions, clients need to be communicated with regularly.
+Recruiters must communicate with clients regularly for a steady stream of open positions.
 CRMs are the perfect tool for client relation management, with a range of communication and tracking capabilities, organized pipelines, workflows, automations, and more, that render CRMs instrumental in managing the client pipeline.

 Tracking applicants’ journeys through the recruiting pipeline is also critical to recruiting as a whole, and CRMs do this phenomenally.
-A lot of CRMs, like Nutshell (just sayin’), provide a range of stellar reports that can be used to analyze and optimize pipelines and processes in the recruiting space and beyond.
+Many CRMs, like Nutshell (just sayin’), provide a range of stellar reports that recruiters can use to analyze and optimize pipelines and processes in the recruiting space and beyond.

-Although it’s not abundantly clear, recruiting processes and sales processes are similar enough that a CRM, often perceived as software for salespeople, can satisfy the needs of both industries.
-CRMs typically have a bunch of functionality specifically designed to serve a diverse array of industries.
-Some cost a ton, others don’t.
+Although it’s not abundantly clear, recruiting and sales processes are similar enough that a CRM can satisfy the needs of both industries.
+CRMs typically have a bunch of functionality specifically designed to serve a diverse array of industries—Some cost a ton, others don’t.

-CRMs with forms, for instance, are a wonderful resource for reposting jobs (directly on your website, which is cool), as well as collecting information directly from candidates.
-Forms basically eliminate the need to solicit repetitive information via emails and phone calls, which opens up a lot of recruiting possibilities.
+CRMs with forms, for instance, are a wonderful resource for reposting jobs directly on your website and collecting information straight from candidates.
+Forms eliminate the need to solicit repetitive information via emails and phone calls, which opens up many recruiting possibilities.

-Recruiters also take advantage of CRMs’ automation capabilities by automating as many communications as possible.
+Recruiters can also take advantage of a CRM’s automation capabilities by automating as many communications as possible.

-There are tons and tons of standardized messages that need to be sent in the recruiting biz.
-Resumes, contracts, consent for submission to open positions, retainers, etc., all of which can be automated within a CRM to trigger at specific points in the recruiting pipeline.
+Recruitment businesses send tons and tons of standardized messages—Resumes, contracts, consent for submission to open positions, retainers, etc. With a CRM, you can automate all these messages to trigger at specific points in the recruiting pipeline.

 And CRM reporting features are instrumental as well.
-It’s always crucial to inspect any pipeline from the top down, and CRMs make this a piece of cake.
+Inspecting any pipeline from the top down is crucial, and CRMs make this a piece of cake.
 From looking at reports regularly, recruiters can see which parts of their candidate pipelines and client pipelines aren’t functioning as they should.

 The first recruiting pipeline serves to manage the ever-changing talent pool.
 The talent pool is the current accessible market of candidates, and keeping track of every single one is no easy feat.